In a nutshell

 Tarr-Coyne Wild West Playground

-The Tarr-Coyne Wild West Playground in Central Park is really big
+The Tarr-Coyne Wild West Playground in Central Park is really large

-The Tarr-Coyne Wild West Playground in Central Park is really big (© Central Park Conservancy)
+The Tarr-Coyne Wild West Playground in Central Park is really large (© Central Park Conservancy)

-1. Tavern on the Green: elegant restaurant with a beautiful terrace, ideal for brunch or dinner
+1. Tavern on the Green: elegant restaurant with a lovely terrace, perfect for brunch or dinner

-4. Wafels & Dinges: food truck with delicious Belgian waffles
+4. Wafels & Dinges: food truck serving incredibly delicious Belgian waffles

-Central Park New York: How to Get There & Admission
+Central Park New York: Getting There & Admission

 The official address of Central Park is: Central Park, New York, NY, USA

-Because the park is huge, you can use a more specific address depending on the entrance:
+Since the park is enormous, you can use a more specific address depending on which entrance you’re heading to:

-• South Entrance: 59th Street & 5th Avenue
+• Southern entrance: 59th Street & 5th Avenue

 • Main entrance near Columbus Circle: 59th Street & Central Park West